MarkRobertson67/SnacksApp/README.md

 1. Open the PostgreSQL command line interface by running the following command:
         1.  psql -U postgres -f db/schema.sql<br>
         2.  psql -U postgres -f db/seed.sql
+        3. Alternatively: to start the db, npm run db:start & to shutdown the db, npm run db:shutdown

 2. Once logged in, you can view the list of tables by running the following command: \dt
 3. To view the contents of a specific table, use the following command:    SELECT * FROM snack;